linjiatai/Efficient-annotation-process-for-histopathological-images/README.md

 We also provide some tools to segment WSI or generate tumor bulks.

-##
+## Statement
-Any suggestions on efficient labeling are welcome.
+The process for efficient labeling are still being iterated.
+Please contact us if you have any suggestions.

+Jiatai Lin
+linjiatai_cs@163.com
+SCUT(South China University of Technology)